 Lindsay actually helped out a bit with the demolition.

 She grabbed the axe and channeled her inner wonder woman.
 I was like 😱.
 Once we finish the kitchen remodel we plan on creating a “kitchen tour” page on Pinch of Yum that will be the digital equivalent of showing giving a guest a tour of the new kitchen.
 When referencing products we’ll use Amazon affiliate links.

 I’m not sure on this one yet, but it’ll be really interesting to test.
 The idea with this is that we’d include a “what we used” section in each post, right after the recipe.
 The section would include a photo list (in grid form maybe) that shows the kitchen tools and appliances that the reader will need in order to make the recipe.

-If done right it has the potential to be a win win.
-The reader will have an easy to understand overview of what tools and supplies they’ll need to make the recipe and we’ll increase the earning potential from each post because the affilliate links will be included in recipe posts (and also be sent via RSS and email).
+If done right it has the potential to be a win-win.
+The reader will have an easy to understand overview of what tools and supplies they’ll need to make the recipe and we’ll increase the earning potential from each post because the affiliate links will be included in recipe posts (and also be sent via RSS and email).